CreativeCodingLab/NeuroCave/README.md

 expected to be an integer number starting with 1.
 - Configuration file: a "index.txt" file that lists the available network and topology pair files and associates them to the subject ID.

+Please contact Johnson Keiriz at jgadel2@uic.edu (or create an issue on this GitHub repo) if you have any questions.

 # VR instructions

 NeuroCave is fully compatible with the [Oculus Rift](https://www.oculus.com/).